harrytr/AMR_DT/README.md

 ## Citation

-If you use this repository, please cite the associated manuscript and link to the relevant preprint or published article once available.
+If you use this repository, please cite the associated manuscript.

-A BibTeX entry can be added here when the manuscript metadata are finalized.

----

-## License

-Add the repository license here once finalized.
-For a preprint-linked public release, ensure that the repository license is consistent with the intended level of code reuse and with the manuscript’s dissemination strategy.